mikeobrien/graphite/docs/getting-started.md

 namespace MyWebApp.Api{    public class TimeModel    {        public DateTime Time { get; set; }    }    public class TimeHandler    {        public TimeModel GetTime_TimeZone_Id(string id)        {            return new TimeModel            {                Time = TimeZoneInfo.ConvertTime(DateTime.Now,                    TimeZoneInfo.FindSystemTimeZoneById(id))            };        }    }}
 ```

 The url for the action is determined by the conventions you specify in the configuration but we'll discuss the default conventions here.
-The http verb is determined by the action method name prefix.
+The http verb is determined by the action method name prefix, which in this case is `Get`.
 The url for this action is built as follows:

 1. The handler namespace split by `.`.
 2. The method name minus the verb prefix, split by `_`.
 Segments that match the name of an action parameter are considered url parameters.